How to Choose a Men's Lap Swimming Suit

 - Suits made of 100% polyester are more chlorine resistant and long-lasting.

 - Polyester blends combine the durability of polyester and the stretch of LYCRA™ or spandex.

-- Suits with a high UV rating are more sun resistant, and are more useful for outdoor swimmers.
+- Suits with a high UV/UPF rating offer increased sun protection, and are more useful for outdoor swimmers.

 - Fully-lined suits do not wear through as quickly and prevent fabric transparency.

 It's important to remember how the suit is going to be used.
 Little details such as waistbands and styles that can be used for two purposes (such as practice and racing) make a big difference.
 Some things to keep in mind:

 - Lap swimmers who constantly push off walls or practice dive starts should look for suits with a drawstring waist.

 - Swimmers who want a more modest suit should opt for jammers or consider layering a drag suit over a regular brief.

 - Swimmers looking for a suit that can be worn for practice and competition should buy tight-fitting briefs or jammers to reduce drag.

 When it comes to men’s swimwear, a well-fitting swimsuit can make a big difference in your time in the swimming pool.
 Whether it means no longer worrying your suit staying on when pushing off walls or just enjoying a fresh new color for water polo practice, the right type of swimsuit may be all the motivation you need to step it up in the water.